EbookFoundation/free-programming-books/free-programming-books-en.md

 http://mitpress.mit.edu/sicp/full-text/book/book.html

-Free Books by Ian Parberry
+Free Books by Ian Parberry (Data Sturctures and Algorithms & Problems)

 To proceed you must read+accept the License Agreement first.(You can't copy texts in these books.)